wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 A great resource for this again is the [official React tutorials](https://reactjs.org/docs/lifting-state-up.html) (which apply just as well to React Native).
 We need a single source of truth for the current number (to be displayed) and the callback function that will modify it.
 It has to be a parent of both (the `Input` and the `Button`).
 Since this is part of the app you can put this into the `App` component in `App.js`.

-Start by modifying it to a React class (from the current functional definition) since [you need this to capture state](https://reactjs.org/docs/state-and-lifecycle.html).
+Start by modifying `App.js` and converting it  to a React class (from the current functional definition) since [you need this to capture state](https://reactjs.org/docs/state-and-lifecycle.html).

 ```jsx
 import React from 'react';